Deciding where to live is a key part of retirement planning.

 7. Think About Your Future Needs

 If you’ve taken early retirement, you may be looking at 30 years or longer in your retirement home.
 Your needs may change considerably during that period.
 Some retirement communities offer three levels of care: independent living, in which residents live in an apartment or condo and care for themselves and their home; assisted living, for those who may need help with taking medications, preparing meals or other activities of daily living; and skilled nursing care, for those who need 24-hour care.
 These communities can be a good choice for active seniors who don’t want to move again if they need care down the road.

 If you choose a retirement community, make sure you understand what happens when you leave, either because you choose to move or you pass away.
 Some communities require a deposit when you enter — which can be as much as it might cost to purchase a condo — but you may not get all or any of it back when you leave.

 9. Factor in Transportation Costs

 If you find the perfect retirement home but it’s 1,000 miles away from your kids, be sure to factor in how much it will cost you to go and visit them.
-You’ll want to be sure to have enough money to see your grandchildren often, so set a realistic budget that takes this into consideration.
+You’ll want to have enough money to see your grandchildren often, so set a realistic budget that considers this.

 10. Ask Friends and Residents

 Once you’ve narrowed your choices, talk to friends who have made the move about their experiences.
 Ask them what they were surprised by and what they would do differently.
-If you have a retirement community or two on your short list, ask some of the residents there what they like and don’t like.
+If you have a retirement community or two on your shortlist, ask some residents there what they like and don’t like.
 And listen carefully to what they have to say.